Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 • respiratory scintial (RS) viruses and others.

-They are highly contagious, easily transmitted from a sick child or adult to a healthy one by airborne droplets and less often by household contact (through toys, dishes, towels, doorknobs) way.
-The peak incidence of SARS occurs from mid-autumn to mid-spring.
-Factors that increase the likelihood of infection include hypothermia, a general decrease in immunity, pathologies of perinatal development, allergies, chronic diseases, bad ecology and others.
+They are highly contagious and are easily transmitted from a sick child or adult to a healthy one by airborne droplets and, less commonly, by household contact (through toys, dishes, towels, door handles).
+The peak incidence of ARVI occurs from mid-autumn to mid-spring.
+Factors that increase the likelihood of infection include hypothermia, a general decrease in immunity, pathologies of perinatal development, allergies, chronic diseases, bad environment and others.

-SARS are characterized acute development with a pronounced clinical picture.
-On initial stage disease in a child, general intoxication is noted, which manifests itself in the form of lethargy, drowsiness, headache, aches and muscle weakness, nausea, loss of appetite.
-Perhaps an increase in body temperature to subfebrile values and above, fever, chills.
+ARVI are characterized acute development with a pronounced clinical picture.
+On initial stage illness, the child experiences general intoxication, which manifests itself in the form of lethargy, drowsiness, headache, aches and muscle weakness, nausea, loss of appetite.
+Possible increase in body temperature to subfebrile levels and higher, fever, chills.

-The main target of viruses that cause SARS are the mucous membranes of the upper and lower respiratory tract (nose, nasopharynx, throat, trachea, bronchi).
-However, depending on the nature of a particular pathogen, other organs can also be affected: the heart, gastrointestinal tract, kidneys, liver, and brain.
+The main target of viruses that cause ARVI are the mucous membranes of the upper and lower respiratory tract (nose, nasopharynx, throat, trachea, bronchi).
+However, depending on the nature of the specific pathogen, other organs may be affected: heart, gastrointestinal tract, kidneys, liver, brain.

 The disease occurs in the form of rhinitis, pharyngitis, laryngitis, nasopharyngitis, tracheitis, conjunctivitis.
-The classic symptoms of SARS in children, which are the result of inflammation and swelling of the mucous membranes, include:
+The classic symptoms of ARVI in children, resulting from inflammation and swelling of the mucous membranes, include:

-• runny nose, which on the first day is most often profuse transparent selection liquid consistency;
+• runny nose, which on the first day most often presents as profuse transparent discharge liquid consistency;

-Most severe course of all ARVI characterized by influenza.
+Most severe course Of all acute respiratory viral infections, influenza is characterized.
 It affects the mucous membranes of the respiratory tract, mainly the trachea, nervous system and vessels.
-The disease begins with a high temperature (39-40°C), chills, severe headache, weakness, nausea, redness of the child's face, possible small hemorrhages into the sclera.
+The disease begins with high fever (39–40°C), chills, severe headache, weakness, nausea, redness of the child’s face, possible minor hemorrhages into the sclera.

-With ARVI, the pathogen that caused the disease is usually not identified, since this does not fundamentally change the treatment tactics.
-Diagnosis includes a conversation with parents, taking an anamnesis, assessing the clinical picture, passing general analyzes blood and urine, examination of the throat and nose of the patient, auscultation of the lungs with a stethoscope.
-Sometimes a study of a smear taken from an inflamed mucous membrane of the throat or nose is prescribed.
-Great value for correct setting diagnosis takes into account the general epidemiological situation in the region where the child lives at the time of the disease.
+In acute respiratory viral infections, the pathogen that caused the disease is usually not identified, since this does not fundamentally change the treatment tactics.
+Diagnostics includes a conversation with parents, collection of anamnesis, assessment of the clinical picture, general analyzes blood and urine, examination of the patient’s throat and nose, auscultation of the lungs using a stethoscope.
+Sometimes a smear test taken from the inflamed mucous membrane of the throat or nose is prescribed.
+Great value for correct setting The diagnosis takes into account the general epidemiological situation in the region where the child lives at the time of the disease.

-Features of SARS in babies up to a year
+Features of ARVI in babies under one year old

-Babies under one year of age are the least susceptible to ARVI. breastfeeding.
+Children under one year of age are least susceptible to ARVI. breastfeeding.
 This is due to the fact that their body during this period is still under reliable protection maternal immunity.
-In addition, they practically do not happen in places of mass congestion of people in a closed space.
-But if they have older brothers or sisters attending kindergartens or schools, then the risks of infection increase significantly.
+In addition, they practically never appear in crowded places in enclosed spaces.
+But if they have older brothers or sisters who attend kindergartens or schools, then the risk of infection increases significantly.

-Parents can suspect SARS in infants by the following signs:
+Parents can suspect ARVI in an infant based on the following signs:

 • sleep disturbance;

-• Decreased appetite and refusal to breastfeed or formula bottles
+• decreased appetite and refusal to suckle at the breast or bottle;

 • excessive moodiness and anxiety;